RULSurv: A probabilistic survival-based method for early censoring-aware prediction of remaining useful life in ball bearings: Experiments and results

 \subsection{Comparison to SOTA}

-We adopt the cumulative relative accuracy (CRA) metric to compare our approach to others \citep{saxena_metrics_2021}.
+To compare our approach to literature methods, we adopt the cumulative relative accuracy (CRA) metric~\citep{saxena_metrics_2021}.
 This metric can fully assess the accuracy of a prognostic approach by aggregating the relative prediction accuracies at any inspection time.
-Given a RUL prediction, the CRA is:
+The CRA is calculated as follows:

 where $K$ is the number of inspection windows, $w_{k}$ is a normalized weight factor with $\frac{k}{\sum_{k=1}^{K} k}$ and $RA(T_k)$ is the relative prediction accuracy at inspection time $T_k$: